dhh1128/codecraft.co/in-which-warnings-evolve-wings.md

 <strong>What's your intent?</strong>

 In general, compiler warnings aren't less severe than errors--they are simply <em>more ambiguous</em>.
-The compiler isn't sure whether a signed/unsigned comparison is evidence of logic mistakes, or is perfectly harmless.
+The compiler isn't sure whether a signed/unsigned comparison is evidence logic mistakes, or is perfectly harmless.
 So it warns you, and lets you decide.

 Warnings are evidence that the compiler needs to know more about your <em>intent</em>.
 (Does this sound like the "<a title="Lacunas Everywhere" href="bridging-the-lacuna-humana.md">harping</a> on lately?)